 Sunday starts with a breath of fresh air in the Bloody Mary Hangover Stroll.
 Grab a unique commemorative mug and a t-shirt and start your tour of Old Town.
 Customize your gigantic beverage with a variety of spices, sauces and garnishes–even Oregon Coast prawns.
 Finish your Sunday morning “exercise” with locally made vodka from Stillwagon Distillery.
 Go ahead and compete in the Best Bloody Mary competition by building and stacking your drink – Snap a photo and post it, #GorseFest.

 Curious about the festival title and the blossoms that inspired it?

 Gorse, also known as Furze, is an invasive, thorny evergreen shrub.
 It’s highly flammable, painful to the touch, and a challenge to abate.

-Bandon has some incredible resources for dealing with the plant, including the Gorse Action Group.
+Bandon has some incredible resources for dealing with the plant, including the collaborative Gorse Action Group, which is comprised of over 30 organizations.
 They’ll be at the festival, along with others, providing some not-so-fun facts and education about the plant.
 They’ll share information on the invasive species and how to stop the spread of it.

-The Gorse Blossom Festival kicks off Friday, February 17 at the Old Town Marketplace, 250 First Street SW, in Bandon.
+The Gorse Blossom Festival kicks off Friday, February 16 at the Port of Bandon, 250 First Street SW, in Bandon.

 Event details and tickets are available online.
 Visit the festival website at gorseblossomfest.com.